Usbac/borealis/docs/en/stdlib/io.md

-The standard object `Io` gives you multiple methods related with input and output operations.
+The standard table `Io` gives you multiple methods related with input and output operations.

 ## Functions